ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```

 If successful, Cloud Foundry reports that the app was uploaded,
 successfully deployed, and started.
-If you are logged in to the {{site.data.keyword.cloud_notm}} Platform
+If you are also logged in to the {{site.data.keyword.cloud_notm}} Platform
 web console, you are notified there also of the status of your app (see
-figure below).
+figure).

 ![app_stage_notification](https://cloud.githubusercontent.com/assets/19173079/24821846/9f35e1a2-1bb6-11e7-9c58-45c545ef6494.jpg)